derailed/ex_ray/examples/nested/README.md

-# ExRay Basic
+# ExRay Nested

-Demonstrates a simple OpenTracing use case by decorating a single function.
+Demonstrates a simple OpenTracing use case by decorating nested functions.

 ## Up And Running